+Financial Regulator

+PO Box 9138

+College Green

+Dublin 2

+E-mail: corpgov@centralbank.ie

+Consultation i

+1.0 Background 9

-- 1.1 The financial crisis and the resulting turmoil that financial institutions experienced triggered the provision of unprecedented government support to banks and some insurance companies.
+1.1 9 The financial crisis and the resulting turmoil that financial institutions experienced triggered the provision of unprecedented government support to banks and some insurance companies.
 This outcome has highlighted the importance of aligning good corporate governance with good regulation.
 Credit Institutions and Insurance Undertakings (hereinafter called 'institutions') have shown an ability to impact on all aspects of the economy and the danger of poor decision making resulting in public support of these institutions justifies the need for the Financial Regulator to issue requirements that are more prescriptive than those applying to non financial companies.
-Therefore, the Financial Regulator has decided to issue corporate governance requirements for credit institutions and insurance undertakings that set out the minimum standards they shall meet. - 1.2 Effective governance should see a Board that actively understands and engages with the business it governs.
-Scrutiny and challenge of management should be part of this process. - 1.3 The requirements draw on leading research and guidance in the governance area including the Basel Committee on Banking Supervision ("BCBS"), the International Association of Insurance Supervisors ("IAIS"), the Organisation of Economic Co-operation and Development ("OECD") principles, the BCBS proposed enhancements to the Basel II framework and Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS) advice.
+Therefore, the Financial Regulator has decided to issue corporate governance requirements for credit institutions and insurance undertakings that set out the minimum standards they shall meet.
+Reference should be made to the applicability of the standards to reinsurance undertakings.

+1.0 0 out the minimum standards they shall meet.

+1.2 9 Effective governance should see a Board that actively understands and engages with the business it governs.
+Scrutiny and challenge of management should be part of this process.

+1.3 9 The requirements draw on leading research and guidance in the governance area including the Basel Committee on Banking Supervision ("BCBS"), the International Association of Insurance Supervisors ("IAIS"), the Organisation of Economic Co-operation and Development ("OECD") principles, the BCBS proposed enhancements to the Basel II framework and Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS) advice.
 It also considers developments arising from the introduction of Solvency II and those relating to changes to the Capital Requirements Directive.
-We have also reviewed recent G20 proposals to strengthen corporate governance. - 1.4 The Financial Regulator considers that the requirements in this document are applicable to all credit institutions and insurance undertakings.
+We have also reviewed recent G20 proposals to strengthen corporate governance.

+1.4 9 The Financial Regulator considers that the requirements in this document are applicable to all credit institutions and insurance undertakings.
 Nevertheless, we recognise differences in the nature of business and risk characteristics of different institutions.
 The full extent of the requirements will apply to major institutions.
 Institutions with lesser economic significance and lower risk activities as well as those that are part of a larger financial services group within a comparable corporate governance framework will also be subject to the requirements but implementation may be applied proportionately.
+Clarification is required relative to what constitutes "institutions with lesser economic significance and lower risk activities".
+It is currently unclear as to whether reinsurance undertakings fall within this category.
+Reinsurance undertakings should fall within this category and thereby allow the requirements to be applied proportionately.

-1.5 These requirements are in addition to, and shall not affect, corporate governance obligations and standards to which an institution is subject otherwise than under these requirements.
+1.5 10 These requirements are in addition to, and shall not affect, corporate governance obligations and standards to which an institution is subject The definition of "major institution" is subjective, is it possible to provide clarity in this regard?
+There is an important distinction

+otherwise than under these requirements.